Interstate 69 in Kentucky: SIU 4

 SIU 4 is still in the planning stages, but Kentucky and Indiana had planned to finance a new bridge across the Ohio River with tolls.
 The preferred alternative for SIU 4 was to leave the Pennyrile Parkway near its north end and cross the Ohio River to the former I-164 near Evansville, Indiana, and then use the former I-164 to I-64.
 All of I-164 was redesignated as I-69 in 2014, but the Ohio River bridge plan had stalled in the late 2000s and early 2010s, due to lack of funding from both states.
 However, with the completion of SIU 5 in Kentucky and with I-69 connected to Indianapolis via Indiana State Road 37 in Indiana, both states made completing the Ohio River Bridge a top priority.

 On June 30, 2016, then-Indiana Governor Mike Pence and then-Kentucky Governor Matt Bevin announced an agreement to resume environmental studies and developed a funding strategy to complete the Ohio River Bridge and its approaches.
 Indiana contributed $17 million to restart and led the environmental studies that culminated in an approved EIS and ROD that allowed construction to begin.
-Environmental studies have taken three years to complete, with right-of-way acquisition and construction expected beginning thereafter.
+Environmental studies have taken three years to complete, with right-of-way acquisition and construction expected to begin thereafter.
 Parsons Transportation Group, a California-based firm with offices in Indiana, was picked to complete environmental and preliminary design work on November 15, 2016.
 Kentucky has committed over $43 million in its 2016 Six-Year Highway Plan for design and right-of-way acquisition for the bridge.

 Kentucky Governor Andy Beshear has proposed $267 million in his first Six-Year Highway Plan for the I-69 bridge.
 Of that, $77 million would become available from 2020 to 2022 and the rest from 2023 to 2026.
 The proposed money source developed the project and then began a portion of construction running from KY 425/Henderson Bypass to US 60.
 Due to the financial situation regarding the current COVID-19 pandemic, only $37 million was approved due to possible budget deficits.

 On September 16, 2021, a combined final EIS and ROD was issued.
 On December 21, 2021, the first of two contracts for the bridge was awarded (running from the I-69/KY 425 interchange to US 60, more than 6 mi in total length).
 It went to the design–build bid of Ragle Inc. and Stantec Consulting Services, Inc. for $158 million.
-Groundbreaking took place on June 23, 2022, and construction of the first phase is scheduled to complete in late 2025 at a cost of $257 million.
+Groundbreaking took place on June 23, 2022, and construction of the first phase was scheduled to complete in late 2025 at $257 million.
+This segment was opened to traffic on November 8, 2025, with section between US 41 and US 60 being temporarily designated as Kentucky Route 3690 (KY 3690).
 Construction for phase 2 will begin 2027.
-It will extend I-69 from US 60 to Evansville, Indiana which includes a new Ohio River crossing bridge.
-It is expected to be completed in 2031 in which I-69 will connect Indiana to Kentucky.
+It will extend I-69 from US 60 to Evansville, Indiana, including a new bridge over the Ohio River.
+It is expected to be completed in 2031, in which I-69 will connect Indiana to Kentucky.